Kalim-amzad-chy/Kid-s-Math-Game/README.md

 # Kid-s-Math-Game
-A simple website using HTML, CSS, Javascript to be skilled in multiplication
+A simple website using HTML, CSS, Javascript for kid's to be skilled in multiplication